samarthagali/mcwj/README.md

 +,-,*,/,1,2,3,4,5,6,7,8,9 are valid
 ```
-as can be seen the parser doesn't check if the exp is in infix, prefix or postfix form
+as can be seen, the parser doesn't check if the exp is in infix, prefix, or postfix form

-Structure of the tree can be seen as below:
+The structure of the tree can be seen below:
 ```
 >struct tnode{
-int type, val;
+int type, value;
 struct tnode*left,*right,*parent;
 };
 ```
-2.5)Interpeter for the ast:This is a non necessary part of the compiler that I created because I thought it would help me understand exactly how the expressions are to be evaluated and converted to assembly.
+3) Interpreter for the past: This is a non-necessary part of the compiler that I created because I thought it would help me understand exactly how the expressions are to be evaluated and converted to assembly.
-It's basic function is to interpret the ast in the correct order
+Its basic function is to interpret the ast in the correct order

 #interpreter for expression tree
-##no idea why im so proud of this lmao

 interprets the ast we've built in the parser folder

 eval function starts from the bottom left of the tree and moves up